 As many others did we started visualizing the debts and allocated some budget to remove debts continuously.
 And suddenly, we did not let them accumulate that much.
 Our velocity slowed down and in consequence, we had to even more focus on the essentials and do less.

 The classic mistake of course.
 I was recently visiting a project where the product owner team just finalized the initial backlog and the developers finished the thirteenth(!) sprint.
 Guess what the developers did …

 … yes: frameworks, architecture, security layer, evaluation of charting libraries and a reporting engine, setting up development infrastructure, and creating some system interface they will need later.
 All with little understanding what the whole software is actually to do.

-Some things we did better.
-E.g. our application security layer was introduced after a substantial amount of functionality was build.
-Everybody had a bad feeling about it because, well you should care for such a fundamental architectural thing early on, that is what we were taught the years past.
-But it turned out: Work is easier that way.
-Because once you have a substantial amount of functions and data ready, you really know what to secure.
-And resulting layer is much closer to the needs imposed by what is built and less by some dreams.
+Just don’t.
+E.g. our application security layer was introduced after a substantial amount of functionality was built.
+Everybody had a bad feeling about it because, well you should care for such a fundamental architectural thing early on, isn’t it?
+It turned out: Adding the security layer later was not a bad decision at all.
+With that substantial amount of code in place, architects were able to design the framework that we actually needed.

 Reviewing the five guidelines in our team, it occurred that all of them relied on the sole understanding of what really matters to stakeholders and especially to users.

 Without such understanding, it is really difficult to reduce functionality to the essential and to provide the right quality user interface.
 Building the system-up from the walking skeleton and scaling it to more processes and products after the first release remains hazardous and the rat race for features is unstoppable.

 In our project we establishes a tight feedback loop with users and customers: